kinoansah/HarmoniFi/README.md

 The app will recommend music to you based on your listening habits.
 You can also browse for music by genre, artist, or mood.

 Contributing
-We welcome contributions to HarmoniFi.
-Please read our contributing guidelines for more information.
+I welcome contributions to HarmoniFi.
+Please read my contributing guidelines for more information.